Zacharias/zacharias.github.io/_posts/2016-8-18-backpacks.md

 author: Zacharias
 summary: I spent way to much time looking at backpacks to commute with.
 Here's what I thought about the pack of packs.
 ---
-I went and ordered myself a Côte&Ciel Isar today after what turned out to be a fairly sweeping multi-week trip through the internet-backpack-industrial complex and I figured since I dumped way too much time poking around looking at alternatives, I may as well the world my surface-impression runoff of the bags that didn't get the nod.
+I went and ordered myself a Côte&Ciel Isar today after what turned out to be a fairly sweeping multi-week trip through the internet-backpack-industrial complex and I figured since I dumped way too much time poking around looking at alternatives, I may as well inflict upon the world my surface-impression runoff of the bags that didn't get the nod.

 And hey, it's back to school time anyways.